-It is also possible to show or hide non-mandatory waveforms in the LAYOUT window.
+It is also possible to show or hide non-mandatory waveforms in the SCREEN LAYOUT window

-The sweep speed can also be adjusted by tapping Sweep speed and selecting 5, 10 or 20 mm/s.
+The sweep speed can be adjusted by tapping Sweep speed and selecting either of three speeds.

 In addition, there is a choice under Appearance between filled and unfilled waveforms.